mibarraza/coursera_cert/README.md

 # coursera_cert
-this is a repository created to satisfy the requirements of the Coursera course "Getting Started with Got and GitHub".
+this is a repository created to satisfy the requirements of the Coursera course "Getting Started with Git and GitHub".